 An Omaha car accident case has several elements.
 First, the plaintiff must show that they were injured and that their injury was caused by another driver’s negligence.

 Second, they must show that they have damages as a result of the accident.
 If a car crash occurs, no matter how negligent or irresponsible the other driver was, if there was no tangible injury and no medical bills incurred by the plaintiff, there can be no claim.

 Damages can include lots of different things.
 Medical bills, pain and suffering, lost wages, loss of companionship, future medical expenses, and property damages, to name a few, are the types of things that qualify as damages in your claim.
 When you have an accident, it is crucial that you plead your case properly at the outset, because you will only have one chance to file a claim.
-Matthew G. Miller will ensure that you claim all applicable damages so that you can receive the maximum compensation in your car accident settlement.
+Our attorneys will ensure that you claim all applicable damages so that you can receive the maximum compensation in your car accident settlement.

 Who Compensates You For Your Injury

 The insurance company for the responsible driver or drivers will be the main source of compensation for your damages.
 This is because Nebraska is a tort state, which means that when you are injured, you have to bring a third-party claim against the other driver’s insurance company, and submit your medical bills and demand for compensation to them.
 However, there are some situations where your insurance company might pay part of your compensation package.